Skip to main content

 • Short-term parking of emergency funds

-The real answer: Most people should SIP their monthly savings AND lumpsum any windfalls.
-Use our SIP Calculator to project your returns.
+Most people should SIP their monthly savings AND lumpsum any windfalls.
+Don't overthink the choice — the important thing is to start investing.

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.
 Past performance is not indicative of future returns.